Can Toys Be Recycled? 🧸 – Recycled Plastic Toys Options

-What can not be included in the Toy Zero Waste Box:
+What cannot be included in the Toy Zero Waste Box?

 We offer the Toy recycling boxes in two sizes – small and medium.

-When you order a box – it is sent via direct post.
-When you fill it with toys for recycling – you can return it via the stamp addressed and pre paid postage.
+When you order a box, it is sent via direct post.
+When you fill it with toys for recycling, you can return it via the stamp addressed and pre-paid postage.

-Conclusion on can toys be recycled.
+Conclusion: can toys be recycled?